 - 2 tbsp fresh parsley

-- optional - 2 tbsp vegetarian parmesan (omit to make this dish vegan)
+- optional - 2 tbsp vegan parmesan or nutritional yeast flakes

 - 1 clove garlic